What is Dual Diagnosis?

 The physiological or medicinal removal of toxic substances from a living organism, including the human body, which is mainly carried out by the liver.
 Additionally, it can refer to the period of withdrawal during which an organism returns to homeostasis after long-term use of an addictive substance.

 The first major hurdle that people with dual diagnosis will have to pass is detoxification.
-During inpatient detoxification, a person is monitored 24/7 by a trained medical staff for up to 7 days.
+During inpatient detoxification, a person is monitored 24/7 by trained medical staff for up to 7 days.
 The staff may administer tapering amounts of the substance or its medical alternative in order to wean a person off and lessen the effects of withdrawal.
 Inpatient detoxification is generally more effective than outpatient for initial sobriety.
 This is because inpatient treatment provides a consistent environment and removes the person battling addiction from exposure to people and places associated with using.
 Mid Cities Psychiatry may refer to the inpatient facility best suited for the patient.

-Each inpatient rehabilitation unit offers a medically supervised, comprehensive program that evaluates, treats, and educates people with physical disabilities.
+Each inpatient rehabilitation unit offers a medically supervised, comprehensive program that evaluates, treats and educates people with physical disabilities.

-A person experiencing a serious mental illness and dangerous or dependent patterns of abuse may benefit most from an inpatient rehabilitation center where she can receive concentrated medical and mental health care 24/7.
-These treatment centers provide her with therapy, support, medication and health services with the goal of treating her addiction and its underlying causes.
+A person experiencing serious mental illness and dangerous or dependent patterns of abuse may benefit most from an inpatient rehabilitation center where she can receive concentrated medical and mental health care 24/7.
+These treatment centers provide her with therapy, support, medication, and health services with the goal of treating her addiction and its underlying causes.
 Mid Cities Psychiatry may refer to the inpatient facility best suited for the patient.

 Psychotherapy actually involves a variety of treatment techniques.
 It is almost always a large part of an effective dual diagnosis treatment plan.
 Education on a person’s illness and how their beliefs and behaviors influence their thoughts has been shown in countless studies to improve the symptoms of both mental illness and substance abuse.
-Cognitive behavioral therapy (CBT) in particular is effective in helping people with dual diagnosis learn how to cope and to change ineffective patterns of thinking.
+Cognitive-behavioral therapy (CBT) in particular is effective in helping people with dual diagnoses learn how to cope and to change ineffective patterns of thinking.
 Mid Cities Psychiatry believes in Psychotherapy for the patients in need.